BruceWind/SoftCodec/README.md

 You may not have a RTMP server.

-You need to establish a RTMP server which receives app pushed RTMP stream , and transfers stream to other players.
+You need to establish a RTMP server which receives app pushed RTMP stream transmits stream to other players.

 I had written a blog to teach someone else how to establish it.